silbermm/silbernagel.dev/content/posts/deploying-elixir-on-digital-ocean-app-platform.md

 ## Assumptions
 * You have an existing app that you want to deploy
+* You already have your app configured as a [release](https://elixir-lang.org/getting-started/mix-otp/config-and-releases.html)
 * You have docker installed and have basic understanding